pH Balance and Skin Care

 Posted by Kathleen Flanagan on

-The skin produces both sebum and sweat, which create a barrier on the surface of the skin certain forms of bacteria and microorganisms, and it may be a factor in the natural skin shedding and renewal process.
-The pH of the acid mantle varies between 4.5 and 6.2.
-Skin care products should be below the skin’s pH of 4.5 — 6.8 to have maximum effects on the skin.
+The skin is a remarkable organ that produces both sebum and sweat, creating a protective barrier against bacteria and microorganisms.
+This protective layer, known as the acid mantle, plays a vital role in the skin's natural shedding and renewal process.
+The pH of the acid mantle typically varies between 4.5 and 6.2.

 ← Older Post Newer Post →